lowRISC/opentitan-provisioning/README.md

 ### System Requirements

-Currently, Ubuntu 22.04 LTS is the only supported development environment.
+Currently, Ubuntu 22.04LTS is the only supported development environment.
 There are [build container](docs/containers.md#building-inside-the-build-container) instructions available for other OS distributions.